dodorare/crossbow/docs/src/crossbundle/command-install.md

 The command will install packages into `$HOME\AppData\Local\Android\Sdk\` for Windows, `$HOME/Library/Android/sdk/` for macOS, and `$HOME/Android/sdk/` for Linux.

-## Install tools to AAB correct building
+## Install bundletool to AAB building

-For correct AAB building install [bundletool](https://developer.android.com/studio/command-line/bundletool) and tools above.

-### Install bundletool

 To install [bundletool](https://developer.android.com/studio/command-line/bundletool) use command below.
 To see all available options use the -h flag.